TownLake/blog-samrhea-legacy/content/post/serverless-cms.md

 Instead, if the blog is open-sourced, guest authors can open a PR.
 I recognize that might present a new hurdle for people not familiar with a system like Git or a format like markdown.
 I don't have a good solution for that.
 However, it can be a fun way for guest authors who do feel comfortable with that workflow to contribute.
 The blog becomes a living project.

+## Workers Sites for anyone to deploy

+Anyone who wants to use this blog template can grab it from GitHub and follow the examples in the two `.toml` files to have their own blog up-and-running with Cloudflare Workers Sites.
+Every config change, theme edit, or deployment pipeline setting is available for any author who wants to use it as a reference.
+That feels easier than trying to teach someone how to start an image in GCP and configure and maintain their own CMS and blog.

+I find following examples to be really helpful when learning something new.
+By open sourcing a blog like this, hopefully that is useful to someone else.

 ## What this isn't

+Open sourcing a blog on GitHub is probably only a good idea for personal or hobby blogs.

 **End-to-end serverless**